opensim-org/opensim-core/CONTRIBUTING.md

 6. Any other changes to the code require review by at least two members of the Dev Team.
 If the pull request involves adding a new class or performing a major object/algorithm refactor, one of these reviewers must be an Owner.
 The Owners and Dev Team are Teams within the opensim-org GitHub organization.
 The original author may NOT merge the pull request.

+A few additional practices will help streamline the code review process.
+Please use tags (i.e. @user_name) and quoting to help keep the discussion organized.
+Please also call for a meeting or Skype call when discussions start to stagnate.
+In addition, we recommend getting input on your interface design before implementing a major new component or other change.

 Thank you for contributing!